Ron Vlaar: Feyenoord

 After being sidelined for two seasons, Vlaar made his return from injury, appearing in a number of friendly matches in Feyenoord's pre–season, as he was making his progress on regaining his fitness to fight for his place in the first team.
 Vlaar made a strong comeback in the 2009–10 season when he helped the club keep four clean sheets in a row.
 Once Vlaar returned, he formed a strong partnership with Brazilian centre back André Bahia.
 His performance earned praises with his imposing body and impressive displays.
 Vlaar was also appointed as Feyenoord's third choice captain.
 He then scored his first goal of the season, scoring from a 60-meter distance goal in the KNVB Cup away, in a 5–0 win against Harkemase Boys in the second round of the KNVB Beker on 24 September 2009.
 This was followed up by helping Feyenoord keep a clean sheet in the next two matches.
 His next goal for the club came on 29 November 2009 against ADO Den Haag, scoring from a header, in a 2–0.
-Vlaar then scored his third goal of the season, scoring from a free kick and turns out to be the winning goal, in a 3–2 win against FC Groningen on 28 February 2010.
+Vlaar then scored his third goal of the season, scoring from a free kick and turns out to be the winning goal, in a 3–2 win against Groningen on 28 February 2010.
 He scored two more goals later in the 2009–10 season against Heracles Almelo and Vitesse.
 During a 3–0 win against Sparta Rotterdam on 14 April 2010, Vlaar suffered a hamstring injury and was substituted in the 16th minute.
 He then played in both legs of KNVB Cup Final against rivals' Ajax, as Feyenoord lost 6–1 on aggregate.
 Despite suffering injuries on three occasions later in the 2009–10 season, Vlaar went on to make thirty–nine appearances and scoring five times in all competitions.
 For his performance, he was named Voetbal International's Team of the Season.